wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

 - Click the Run button and the chat bubble should appear on the right side of the HTML online editor.
-Verify your settings if that does not happen please contact the lab proctor.
+Verify your settings if that does not happen and contact the lab proctor.

 <img align="middle" src="images/Lab3_25.jpg" width="1000" />
 <br/>